 The first place to change your name after marriage is with the Social Security Administration.
 Fill out the SS-5 form and decide if you want to file in person or by mail.
 You will need to file with your certified marriage certificate and either your Oklahoma driver’s license or your U.S. Passport.
 Fortunately, there is no fee to file this form!

-Approximately two weeks after filing the SS-5, your new SS card will arrive in the mail.
-Your new card will have your married name on it, but your SSN will remain the same.
+Two to three weeks after your form is filed, you will receive your new SS card in the mail.
+It will show your new married name, but your SSN will stay the same.

 Next up is updating your name with the Internal Revenue Service.
 The IRS 8822 form is only 11 questions.
 Plus this form can be filed by mail for free.
 While it is not required, this form makes sure the IRS knows your new married name when they issued tax returns.
 We think it’s totally worth the peace of mind!